mtjon/introduction-to-dsh/intro.md

 <!--v-->

-# Definition: Streaming Data Platform
+# What is the DSH?

 A platform that does something with <!-- .element: class="fragment" data-fragment-index="1" --> _streaming data_ <!-- .element: class="fragment" data-fragment-index="1" -->